An SQL text by Erland Sommarskog, SQL Server MVP. Latest revision 2009-11-29.

 So what does those images have to do with anything?
 And how do I build my own index?

 No, I will not give you the solution here.
-You see, this article is not available on my web site, instead it is included a book, and you will have to pay to get access to it.
-No, I am not greedy, here's the dea:.
+You see, this article is not available on my website, instead it is included a book that I collaborated on a few years back, and you will have to pay to get access to it.
+No, I am not greedy, here's the deal:.
 The name of the book is SQL Server MVP Deep Dives and includes 59 texts from 53 SQL Server MVPs (and a few MVPs from other trades).
 All our royalties go to War Child International, a network of independent organisations, working across the world to help children affected by war.
 This is why I don't feel ashamed a slightest to ask you to buy this book.

 Beside my chapter, you get a broad mix of content.
-Some articles gives you a basic introduction to some corner of SQL Server, others leads to you to higher levels, for instance how to combine cursors and set-based processing to tackle some problems where set-based processing alone fails to give good performance.
-And there is a completely breath-taking description of how you can back up your database without backing up your indexes, and thereby save both time, disk space and energy.
+Some articles gives you a basic introduction to some corner of SQL Server.
+For instance, there is an excellent introduction to full-text search by Robert C. Cain.
+Other chapters lead to you to higher levels such as Hugo Kornelis's chapter how to combine cursors and set-based processing to tackle some problems where set-based processing alone fails to give good performance.
+And there is a completely breath-taking description from Greg Linwood how you can back up your database without backing up your indexes, and thereby save both time, disk space and energy.

 Back to my home page.